 Organic Synthesis: David Watt

 The Organic Synthesis Core provides biological investigators with access to “small” organic compounds that allow investigators at the University of Kentucky and other institutions to probe important biological questions relevant to the molecular basis of human medicine.

 Protein: Louis Hersh

 The Protein Core facilitates recombinant protein production and characterization of macromolecules, making available well-maintained equipment and instrumentation not normally found within individual laboratories.
+In addition the core produces single domain antibodies for research purposes.
 The mission of the Protein Core is to provide training and access to its facilities for members of the Center as well as the research community in general.